elenamarinaki/portfolio-test/README.md

 ### Learnings
 - If the we haven't uploaded an image file in the `Sanity`, the `imageUrlBuilder` won't work!
-- The page won't render at all without and the `fetch` query (with `groq`) will keep returning nothing.
+- The page won't render at all without and the `fetch` query (with `groq`) will keep returning nothing 🤔